tmaferreira/DataEngineeringZoomCampProject/README.md

 - Moosavi, Sobhan, Mohammad Hossein Samavatian, Srinivasan Parthasarathy, and Rajiv Ramnath.
 “A Countrywide Traffic Accident Dataset.”, 2019.
 - Moosavi, Sobhan, Mohammad Hossein Samavatian, Srinivasan Parthasarathy, Radu Teodorescu, and Rajiv Ramnath.
 "Accident Risk Prediction based on Heterogeneous Sparse Data: New Dataset and Insights."
 In proceedings of the 27th ACM SIGSPATIAL International Conference on Advances in Geographic Information Systems, ACM, 2019.

+## How to reproduce this project?

+Clone the repo into your local machine:  ```git clone git@github.com:tmaferreira/DataEngineeringZoomCampProject.git```